kernow/shortcode/README.md

       %span.author= @attributes[:author]
 ```

-If using the gem within a Rails project you can use the Rails helper methods within template files.
+If using the gem within a Rails project you can use the Rails helper methods within templates.

 Shortcodes can be nested inside other shortcodes, there are no limits imposed on the nesting depth.
 This can be useful when creating complex content such as a collapsible list that can have any content inside each element.
 We could have the following shortcodes